 - Where should I place it?
 It will make sense to put it at the end of your email as a conclusion.

 - How do I design my CTA?
 It’s up to you.
-You can highlight it, create a button, play with the size, or use plain text.
+You can highlight it, create a button, create a banner, play with the size, or use plain text.
 According to CampaignMonitor, using a button rather than a hyperlink can increase conversion rates by as much as 28%.

 - The CTA should be contained within the body of your sales email and the content inside it.

 - What words do I use for my CTA?
 This is your winning formula:

 For example, your email campaign about apples shouldn’t transfer you to a web page about oranges.